 If you’re jetsetting to a tropical destination this winter, I hope my Resort 2020 Lookbook gave you a bit of inspiration!
 It was such a wonderful, relaxing, healing week and really made us realize this importance of taking significant unplugged time away from our daily grind and prioritizing travel to stay inspired.
 We’re actually planning to head back later this year and my mind is already buzzing with all the content I want to create (I would love to publish a comprehensive TRAVEL GUIDE) so I can properly introduce you to this off-the-beaten-path paradise!
 It’s one of my favourite places in the entire world and an area we know quite well — so please feel free to use me as a resource if you’re considering a trip!
 And be sure to check out my HUATULCO Highlight on Instagram for more of our favourite things to see, do, eat and drink in the area.

-We’re gearing up to shoot WINTER 2020 style content beginning next week (which will also incorporate a travel element, just closer home!) and I’m so excited to dive into content creation on Canadian soil through fresh eyes!
+We’re gearing up to shoot WINTER 2020 style content beginning next week and I’m so excited to dive into content creation on Canadian soil through fresh eyes!
 Until then, get your FASHION fix my following along with my JustineCelina Fashion board on Pinterest, or the Winter 2019 / 2020 Lookbook board I created to showcase my favourite cold weather looks.
 And for a sneak peek at what I’m wearing before it hits the blog, as well as some exclusive content you won’t see here, come join me over on Instagram for daily posts and BTS / day-to-day life on Stories!
 As always, if you have a request for me, please leave me a comment.
-Thanks for stopping by for heathly dose of sun, sand and tropical style inspiration today, friends — and enjoy your weekend!
+Thanks for stopping by for healthy dose of sun, sand and tropical style inspiration today, friends — and enjoy your weekend!

 Disclaimer: This post is not sponsored, and contains my genuine thoughts, ideas and recommendations.
 JustineCelina uses affiliate and referral links, which allow me to receive a small commission when you make a purchase through one of my links.
 Thank you for supporting the brands and businesses that support JustineCelina!